alexwennerberg/gourami/README.md

 ![Build and Test](https://github.com/alexwennerberg/gourami/workflows/Build%20and%20Test/badge.svg)

 An intentionally small, ultra-lightweight ActivityPub social network.
-See a live public demo at https://dev.gourami.social/ and [reach out to me](mailto:alex@alexwennerberg.com) if you want an invite so you can try it out.
+See the flagship server at https://dev.gourami.social/ and [reach out to me](mailto:alex@alexwennerberg.com) if you want an invite.

 ![image](docs/demo.png)